michalczapla/BackupMaker/README.md

 ### Usage

-Define all reqested data in profiles/profile1.profile file.
+Define all reqested data in `profiles/*.profile` files.
+For now not excludes are possible.

 ### History

+_Version 0.2.* allows multiple profiles.\
-Version 0.1.* allows only one profile.
+Version 0.1.* allows only one profile._